-Join David Gassner for an in-depth discussion in this video Watching a directory for file changes, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Watching a directory for file changes, part of Advanced Java Programming (2012).

 Java 7's new Files API has a tool that lets you easily create a watch service,…a service that watches the contents of a directory, and reports when any of the directory's contents…are created, deleted, or modified.…I'll show how to use this in this pretty much new project that has a Main class with an…empty Main method and an empty Files directory.…So, I'm going to be coding this entirely from scratch.…I'll start in the Main method.…Within the Main method, I'll create a Try/catch Block.…